 We have run successful campaigns around container deposit schemes, plastic bags, E-waste, toxic toxic tyre dumping, mircroplastics and microbeads.

-Plastic Free CQ is the seventh community of our Plastic Free Places program.
-Our other communities are Noosa, Cairns, and Townsville (Qld), Byron (NSW), Perth (WA), Mornington Peninsula (Vic), Adelaide (SA), Darwin (NT) and Tasmania.
+Plastic Free CQ is one of a number of communities under our Plastic Free Places program.
+Our other communities are Noosa (Qld), Townsville (Qld), Cairns (Qld), Byron (NSW), Randwick (NSW) Perth (WA), Mornington Peninsula (Vic), Adelaide (SA), Darwin (NT) and Tasmania.

 The Plastic Free CQ Team